2023 Most Popular Finance & Financial Management Bachelor's Degree Schools in the Middle Atlantic Region

 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $510.

-Full Finance & Financial Management at Fordham University Report
+Read full report on Finance & Financial Management at Fordham University

-Georgetown University landed the #14 spot in the 2023 rankings for the most popular bachelor’s degree finance and financial management programs.
-Located in the city of Washington, Georgetown is a private not-for-profit school with a very large student population.
+With a ranking of #14, Georgetown University did quite well on this year’s most popular schools for finance and financial management students working on their bachelor’s degree.
+Located in the large city of Washington, Georgetown is a private not-for-profit school with a fairly large student population.

 Women make up 25% of the finance majors at the school.